 If you run a mastermind, book club, business incubator, school, creative agency, Facebook group, Meetup group, or other type of group program with a focus on business, marketing, design, or personal and professional development, consider sharing this book with your members.
 If you want to do a group reading, contact me and I'll provide a bulk book discount for your group.

-I'll release the paperback book in autumn, and bookstores and libraries across the world will be able to stock it on their shelves.
-If you're a bookstore or a library patron, you can simply ask them if they have the book “The Human Centered Brand” by Nela Dunato and if they don't, to look it up in the Ingram catalog and consider ordering a couple of copies.
+Bookstores and libraries across the world are able to stock my book on their shelves by ordering it from Ingram.
+If you're a bookstore or a library patron, you can simply ask them if they have the book “The Human Centered Brand” by Nela Dunato (ISBN 9789534817117) and if they don't, to look it up in the Ingram catalog and consider ordering a couple of copies.

 Bookstores and libraries only order self-published books if people ask for them.
 They don't want to take chances with up-and-coming authors who don't have the backing of a reputable publishing house.
 Your voice matters.